captn-jakub/scripts/README.md

 ### Scripts

-Most of these are intended for play-testing particular a homebrew character - these characters are mentioned in the notes.
-For full homebrew scripts, refer to the almanac and/or the [script database](https://botcscripts.com) entry.
+Most of these are intended for play-testing particular a homebrew character - these characters are mentioned under notes.

+For full homebrew scripts, refer to the almanac and/or the [script database](https://botcscripts.com) entries.

 | name | author | notes |
 | :--- | :---: | :--- |